Where to get a tattoo in Glasgow

-Keeping denizens of Partick and beyond inked up for many a year, Kaya is the studio of one of Glasgow’s most respected tattoo artists Paul Hamilton and his team of dedicated needle handlers.
-No design is too complicated, and their customer service and care is second to none.
-They also run an online store selling tattoo-inspired and related clothes, accessories and gift items.
+Keeping denizens of Partick and beyond inked up for many a year, Kaya is the studio of one of Glasgow’s most respected tattoo artists, Paul Hamilton and his team of dedicated needle handlers.
+No design is too complicated and the customer service and care is second to none.
+The staff also run an online store selling tattoo-inspired and related clothes, accessories and gift items.

 Tattooing the good people of Glasgow since long before it became fashionable, Terry’s was started up by—you guessed it—Terry (Wrigley) in 1965, before passing on to his son Stuart and now Stuart’s daughters Nicola and Natalie.
-So you can be confident that you’re in good hands, whether you’re getting a house speciality or a custom design of your own choosing.
+So you can be confident that you’re in good hands, whether you’re getting a house specialty or a custom design of your own choosing.
 Interesting fact: Terry established the International Tattoo Artist’s Association in the 1970s.

 Opened in 2010, Lucky Cat counts at least one celeb among its loyal customers in the form of Biffy Clyro’s taps-aff-tastic frontman Simon Neil who, as a regular of resident self-styled "gentleman tattooist" Kevin Younger for many years, has had a lot of his extensive array of body art done here.
 Your go-to for cutting edge, contemporary ink, they don’t do any standard designs, just custom stuff bespoke to each individual customer, world famous rock star or not.